-Name of Academy/setting
+Name of School/setting

 Child's name

 Group/class/form

 Date of birth

 Child's address

 Medical diagnosis or condition

 Date

 Review date

-Medical diagnosis or condition Date

 Family Contact Information

+Name

 Phone no. (work)

 (home)

 (mobile)

+Name

 Relationship to child

 Phone no. (work)

 (home)

 (mobile)

 Clinic/Hospital Contact

+Name

 Phone no.

-G.P.
+GP Name

 Phone no.

-Who is responsible for providing support in Academy
+Who is responsible for providing support in School

-Describe medical needs and give details of child's symptoms, triggers, signs, treatments, facilities, equipment or devices, environmental issues etc.
+Describe medical needs and give deta facilities, equipment or devices, enviro nils of child's symptoms, triggers, signs, treatments Inmental issues etc.

-Name of medication - dose, method of administration, when to be taken, side effects, contraindications, administered by/self-administered with/without supervision.
+contra-indications, administered by/sel of administration, when to be taken, side effects, lf-administered with/without supervision.
+Barrangements required for storage, administering

-If this is a controlled drug - detail the arrangements required for storage, administering and disposal
+and disposal

 Daily care requirements

-Specific support for the pupil's educational, social and emotional needs
+Specific support for the pupil's educati onal, social and emotional needs

-Arrangements for Academy visits/trips etc
+Arrangements for School visits/trips et С

-Other information

-Describe what constitutes an emergency, and the action to take if this occurs

-Who is responsible in an emergency (state if different for off-site activities)

-Plan developed with

-Staff training needed/undertaken - who, what, when

-Form copied to
+Other information Describe what constitutes an emergency, and the action to take if this occurs Who is responsible in an emergency (state if different for off-site activities) Plan developed with Staff training needed/undertaken - who, what, when Form copied to